 The following table outlines the point-accruing components of the course.
-To calculate the final grade, total points earned in the course will be summed and divided by 630.
-If any evaluation component ends up having less points than listed at the end of the semester, that component will still be worth the percentage of the total grade listed.
+To calculate the final grade, total points earned in the course will be summed and divided by 800.
+If any evaluation component ends up having less points than listed at the end of the semester, that component will still be worth the percentage of the total grade listed no matter the number of total pointed awarded in the course.

-Evaluation Components Points Possible (out of 535) % of Total Grade Lecture Exams (4) 80 pts X 4 exams = 320 pts 320 / 630 = 50.8% Lab Quizzes (10) 10pts X 9 quizzes = 90pts 90 / 630 = 14.3% Lab Modules (PhysioEx) (7) 10 pts X 6 modules = 60 pts 60 / 630 = 9.5% Homework 160 pts 160 / 630 = 25.4%
+Evaluation Components Points Possible (out of 535) % of Total Grade Lecture Exams (4) 120 pts X 4 exams = 480 pts 800 / 630 = 60% Lab Quizzes (10) 10pts X 10 quizzes = 100 pts 800 / 630 = 12.5% Lab Modules (PhysioEx) (6) 10 pts X 6 modules = 60 pts 800 / 630 = 7.5% Homework 160 pts 800 / 630 = 20%

-Lecture Exams - Each exam will consist of 40 questions, 2 points per question.
+Lecture Exams - Each exam will consist of 40 questions, 3 points per question.
 Questions will be multiple choice and true/false.
 Exams are closed book and students are not permitted access to any kind of materials or notes during these exams.
 Exam questions are generated by the course instructor and the majority of focus should be given to the lecture notes and student learning objectives (SLOs) from each chapter when studying (i.e. not the textbook).
 All lecture exams are held in-class during normal class time in the same room where normal lectures are held.
 Students will be allowed a class period (i.e. 50 minutes) to complete the exam.
 If you are late to an exam and the exam has already started: you will still be allowed to take the exam provided that no one has already turned in their exam and scantron and has left the room and you will only have the remaining time in the exam period to finish.
 If a student has already handed in their exam and has left, you will be able to take the exam, but with a penalty.
 Please refer to the make-up exam policy on page 6.

 Exam Reviews: Once lecture exam grades are posted all students are highly encouraged to come to office hours to review their exams.
 This will allow students to go through the questions and see their correct/incorrect answers and have any questions regarding the exam answered.
 An announcement on CANVAS will be made when exam reviews will start.
 If students are unable to attend the review sessions during office hours, students may also schedule an appointment to go over their exam in-person.
 You will not be allowed to review all your previous lecture exams simultaneously at the end of the semester.
-Students will be allowed to review their exams up until the next lecture exam (i.e. can only review Lecture Exam 1 before students take Lecture Exam 2, etc.).
+Students will be allowed to review their exam up until the next lecture exam (i.e. can only review Lecture Exam 1 before students take Lecture Exam 2, etc.).

 Homework - Following most lectures videos, students will take untimed multiple-choice and/or short answer quizzes (homework) over the lecture material.
 Quizzes for the week will always be due on the Friday of that week at midnight Eastern time.
-There will be approximately 160 quiz points throughout the semester but will be worth 25.4% of the total grade regardless of the number of total points.
+There will be approximately 160 quiz points throughout the semester but will be worth 20% of the total grade regardless of the number of total points.
 Quiz due dates are also posted on Canvas.
 Quizzes are graded on the accuracy of answers, NOT on completion.
 It will be the student's responsibility to know the due dates and to complete the homework assignment in a timely manner (all deadlines are in EST).
 It is highly recommended that students complete their homework assignment early than waiting last minute.